The Nikon F System (Manual Focus)

 Now to the consumer bodies.
-This one will require the least amount of brain drain :-).
-Logically, none of the consumer bodies come up to the quality level of the amateur bodies.
-However, they can often be had for very little and can make for an excellent body to take into dodgier situations where you might not want to risk a better camera.
-The FG and F-301 are the best of this bunch, with a lot of capability packed within their flanks.
+Logically, none of these come up to the quality level of the enthusiast bodies.
+Despite their "lowly" market position, they were still well-built, especially for the price point they had to meet.
+They can be had for very little nowadays, and make for an excellent body to take into dodgier situations where you might not want to risk a better camera.
+The F-301 and FG are the leaders when it comes to features, with a lot of capability packed within their flanks.
 The FG offers plenty of manual override capability along with TTL flash, and quiet manual film advance for those who wish to be more discreet.
 The biggest issue with the FG is the reliability of its circuitry.
 If you get a good one, great, but they do seem to die more frequently than FEs.
 No great mystery, corners have to be cut somewhere when you drop down a market slot.
-The F-301 (N2000) is as good or better as far as capability goes, but is let down in some situations by its noisy automatic winding.
-If you can put up with the cheaper feel of the FE10 it is a very capable camera, but it does give up the TTL flash capability of the FG and F-301.
-The FG-20 and EM bring up the rear with less capability, their biggest virtue being that they can often be had for next to nothing.
+The F-301 (N2000) is even better as far as capability and build quality go, but its automatic winding with its attendant noise will be off-putting for some.
+But it is, by far, the best bang-for your-buck MF Nikon body.
+If you can put up with the cheaper feel of the FE10 it is a capable camera, but it does give up the TTL flash capability of the FG and F-301 while being more expensive than the F-301.
+The FG-20 and EM bring up the rear as far as technical capability (no TTL flash, etc.), but they are the lightest of the bunch (excluding the badge-engineered Cosinas), and they are easily half the price (or even less) of an FE.
 None of the consumer bodies besides the step-sister FE10 feature DOF preview, which can be a deal-breaker for some.
+Last, that leaves the N6000/F-601M...'nuff said ;-).

 It is worthy of note that you can make excellent photographs with any of these cameras.
 Some just provide more versatility, comfort, and reliability in the process.
 The biggest thing is to find something that works well for you (and that you can afford ;-)).